 Scappa graduated from York College in 1998 with his bachelor’s degree in history.
 He earned his master’s degree in educational leadership from York College in 2007.
 Scappa resides in York with his wife, Heather, and their two sons.

 Clint Roche begins his second season on the YCP Baseball coaching staff after extensive success as both a player and coach.
 The York County native began his coaching career at Brandywine Heights High School helping them to back to back District Quarterfinals and the 2016 BCIAA Division Championship.
 He returned to his alma mater, New Oxford High School, in 2018 and in the role of pitching coach helped guide the team to their first district appearance since 2011 in addition to a single season record low 2.11 ERA.

 Dave Snyder enters his fifth year on the York College baseball staff in 2019-20 academic year.

 Snyder began his coaching career as an assistant at Audubon High School in New Jersey.
 He went on to become the varsity head coach at St. Joseph’s High School in Hammonton, N.J.
 After St. Joseph's, Snyder became the head baseball coach for Camden County College.
 He then moved on to become an assistant baseball coach at Haddonfield High School in Haddonfield, N.J.
 Along the way, Snyder coached American Legion and various other teams.
 He has been fortunate to coach many talented players and his teams have experienced much success.

 At York, Snyder will work with the infielders and hitters.
 He hopes to help Coach Scappa continue the excellent baseball tradition at York College.

-Snyder has a son who lives in Texas and has a daughter who was an Ivy League student-athlete and is now a pediatric nurse at Johns Hopkins.
+Snyder has a daughter who was an Ivy League student-athlete and is now a pediatric nurse at Johns Hopkins.
 Dave lives in York, Pa. with his wife, Diane.